hexie1995/Sequential-Link-Prediction/Readme.md

 <h2 align="center">To run Top-Sequential and the T-SBM without the whole Ensemble-Sequential method (NOT VERY RECOMMENDED, but doable) </h2>

-There's currently no way to run T-SBM individually in this directory, because arguably the best way to run it individually will be to run it through its original Github [T-SBM](https://github.com/seeslab/MMmultilayer).
+There's currently no way to run T-SBM individually in this directory, because arguably the best way to run it individually will be to run it through its original GitHub [T-SBM](https://github.com/seeslab/MMmultilayer).

 Running the experiments will take a while depending on your hardware.
 In particular, T-SBM could be a bit slow even for smaller networks.